Faculty & Staff

 Laurie has worked in the school Main Office for five years.
 She is a life-long native of Columbia County who studied business administration at Columbia-Greene Community College.
 She previously worked for many years in local medical practices, most recently at MACONY Pediatrics in Great Barrington, and enjoys working with both children and parents.
-Laurie is certified in first aid and CPR, and has taken many associated training courses.
-On her days off, she can be found outdoors, gardening, walking, or sometimes volunteering at Olana state historic site as a tourguide.
+Laurie is a New York State licensed EMT and has taken many associated training courses.
+Laurie enjoys walking, plants, and volunteering at Olana state historic site as a tourguide.
 She also keeps busy moonlighting for Carlucci-Simons Catering and Julie Gale’s At The Kitchen Table.

 Andree has been a Waldorf Early Childhood educator at HVS since 1982, teaching Kindergarten, Nursery, and Parent-Child classes.
 Her other professional responsibilities include mentoring and evaluating Waldorf Early Childhood teachers and evaluating developing member schools for the Waldorf Early Childhood Association of North America (WECAN).